ellethetechgriot/knowledge-base/internal-docs/internal-sop.md

 If retention is unsuccessful:

-1. Go to **Subscriptions → Customer Details** in the Skio dashboard
+1. Go to **Subscriptions → Customer Details** in the Repeatify dashboard
 2. Search for the customer via email or subscription ID
 3. Select **Actions → Cancel Subscription**
 4. Add cancellation reason in the notes